 A joint account is an account held by two more persons.
 The important legal consequences of holding a joint account are:

-- The right of survivorship – when one joint holder dies, the surviving joint holders automatically take the deceased joint holder’s interest in the account
+• the right of survivorship – when one joint holder dies, the surviving joint holders automatically take the deceased joint holder’s interest in the account (for business accounts different rules may apply)

-‘All to sign’ means all joint holders must authorise any transaction on the account
+• ‘all to sign’ means all joint holders must sign withdrawal forms, etc

-‘Either/or to sign’ means any one joint holder can operate the account
+• ‘either/or to sign’ means any one joint holder can sign withdrawal slips, etc

 All joint account holders must consent to the joint account being operated on an ‘either/or to sign’ basis.
 However, any one joint account holder can cancel this arrangement, making it ‘all to sign’.